Why do animals have a nervous system?

 According to its location and destination, it is possible to stablish a somatotopical organization of the descending motor systems.
 The tecto and tegmentospinal tracts coordinate the head, neck and eyes in response to visual or auditory stimuli.
-The reticulospinal and vestibulospinal tracts act on axial muscles to control muscle tone.
+The reticulospinal and vestibulospinal tracts act on axial and appendicular muscles to control muscle tone.
 The rubrospinal tract acts on proximal muscles of limbs, and the corticospinal tract acts on distal muscles of limbs.
 Both, rubrospinal and corticospinal, are involved in the execution of voluntary movement.

 The descending tracts (UMN) end in alpha (α) and gamma (γ) motor neurons.
 The γ motor neurons innervate the intrafusal fibers, and the α motor neurons the extrafusal fibers.
 These motor neurons are activated by descending tracts (UMN) and by afferents neurons (types II, Ia and Ib) from intrafusal fibers.
 In the presence of an UMN lesion there is extensor hypertonia.
 If the the dorsal root (afferent fibers) is sectioned, the the clinical signs are abolished.
 This means that the extra activity of the gamma motor neurons is the cause of the rigidity.
 In this case, the rigidity is considered a gamma rigidity.
 If the rigidity does not disappear, means that the cause of the rigidity is an extra activity of the alpha motor neurons.
 Then, the rigidity is considered an alpha rigidity.